 The setting of pay and remuneration of the academy's key management personnel is done in accordance with the Pay Policy adopted by the trustees and with regard to the leadership pay scales adopted by the Trust.
 The trustees have adopted the model policy issued by Birmingham Local Authority.
 The performance of all personnel and any progression within the Leadership Pay Scale is subject to the process of Performance Management.
 The Performance Management of the Head Teacher is carried out by a committee of the Trust Board with an independent external advisor.

 Structure, governance and management (continued)

 h.
 Trade union facility time

 Relevant union officials

-Number of employees who were relevant union officials during the year 1 Full-time equivalent employee number 1 i.
-Related parties and other connected charities and organisations
+Number of employees who were relevant union officials during the year 1 Full-time equivalent employee number 1

 Percentage of time spent on facility time